-Connecticut State Quarters were released on October 12, 1999 as the fifth coin in the State Quarter series.
+Connecticut State Quarters (Buy on eBay) were released on October 12, 1999 as the fifth coin in the State Quarter series.
 Connecticut’s original Statehood date was January 9, 1788.

 The reverse design features the Charter Oak of Connecticut.
 The inscriptions include the State name, Statehood date, mintage date, “E Pluribus Unum,” and “The Charter Oak.”
 The coin’s reverse was designed and engraved by T. James Farrell.